 The Board covenants in the Bond Resolution to levy and assess, for each year that all or any part of the Bonds remain outstanding and unpaid, a tax adequate to provide funds to pay the principal of and interest on the Bonds.
-In connection with the approval of the Bonds, the TCEQ has approved an initial debt service rate of at most \$0.68 per \$100 assessed valuation.
+In connection with the approval of the Bonds, the TCEQ has approved an initial debt service rate of up to \$0. per \$100 assessed valuation.